• Skip to primary navigation

 • Highly scalable to monitor many devices

-• It’s web based, so no need to approach system administrator
+• It’s web-based, so no need to approach the system administrator

-• Supports API integration to automate report generation and others
+• Supports API integration to automate report generation and other tasks

-• It supports alert mechanism which means you get alert as per your threshold limit
+• It supports an alert mechanism, which means you get an alert as per your threshold limit

 • Very easy implementation